Bhanusai555/room-booking/README.md

 # Room-Booking
 Building an application that will schedule rooms for use.
-Your application will support a multitude of rooms and users.
+The application will support a multitude of rooms and users.